univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

 	                                    regarding Samba, Samba4 connector app and Active Directory connector app.
 	                                    If using a "max_length" value above 20, users with usernames shorter than 21 are still supported.
+	                                    * The value must not be higher than the value of the UCR variable ucsschool/username/max_length.
 	                                    * If Window clients < 8.1 are in use, the maximum username lenght must not exceed 20, or logging into them will not be possible!
 	                                    * If scheme:username contains a COUNTER variable the maximum length of a